ibm-cloud-docs/watsonxdata/wxd-dph.md

    * **Data accessibility** : When watsonx.data integrates with Data Product Hub, the metadata information from watsonx.data is packaged as a Data product by using presto connector for easy sharing among users.
 This integration broadens the accessibility of data source in watsonx.data.
 The data is packaged in a secure manner as it does not involve actual movement of data.

-   Data producers must do the following:
+      To access data from watsonx.data, do the following:

       1. Data producers must create a connection asset for accessing the data in IBM watsonx.data.
 To create connection, see [Presto connection](https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/conn-watsonxd.html?context=dph&locale=en&audience=wdp).